imanghafoori1/laravel-MasterPass/README.md

 Here the `$user` variable is referring to the user which the credentials relates to.

-### Not every body should be allowed to use master password:
+### Not everyone in the room, should be able to use master password, Even if he/she knows it !!!

-To be really secure and sleep better at night, You may only allow admin users with special privileges to use the master password.
+To be really secure and sleep better at night, let's say you only allow users with special privileges to use the master password.

 That way, they have to login as admin first and only then, use master password to login into a normal user account.